-The requirements on privacy notice under the draft PDPL do not differ much from the current rules as provided in the CSL and various other regulators’ guidance.
+The requirements on privacy notice under the draft PIPL do not differ much from the current rules as provided in the CSL and various other regulators’ guidance.

 More expansive data localization requirements and clearer rules on cross-border transfer of personal data

 The draft PIPL proposes a more expansive data localization requirement compared with the existing data localization requirement applicable to operators of critical information infrastructure under the CSL.
 The personal data processor that processes personal data over certain amounts in the PRC and CIIO are subject to the data localization requirement under the draft PIPL and any cross-border data transfer is subject to security assessment to be conducted by the Chinese regulators.
 The number threshold will be further provided by the Cyberspace Administration of China once the law is promulgated.